 - Learn how to say “no” – Know your limits and stick to them.
-Whether in your personal or professional life, refuse to accept added responsibilities when you’re close to reaching them.
-Taking on more than you can handle is a surefire recipe for stress.
+Whether in your personal or professional life, taking on more than you can handle is a surefire recipe for stress.

 - Avoid people who stress you out – If someone consistently causes stress in your life and you can’t turn the relationship around, limit the amount of time you spend with that person or end the relationship entirely.

 - Take control of your environment – If the evening news makes you anxious, turn the TV off.
 If traffic’s got you tense, take a longer but less-traveled route.
 If going to the market is an unpleasant chore, do your grocery shopping online.

 - Avoid hot-button topics – If you get upset over religion or politics, cross them off your conversation list.
 If you repeatedly argue about the same subject with the same people, stop bringing it up or excuse yourself when it’s the topic of discussion.